hippymulehead/RA595/README.txt

 You can set up two objects with only 4 pins by reusing the clock and latch pins.
 RA595 reg1(10,11,12);
 RA595 reg2(10,11,9);
-Clock and latch don't need to be diffrent, just the data pin.
+Clock and latch don't need to be different, just the data pin.

 Features:
     all on, all off